Azure/azureml-examples/cli/CONTRIBUTING.md

 Endpoints are currently only tested through documentation scripts.

-### Documentation scripts
+### Scripts

-Documentation scripts are bash scripts with the `.sh` extension at the root of the directory.
-They directly correspond to a markdown file in the MicrosoftDocs/azure-docs repository.
+Scripts are bash scripts with the `.sh` extension at the root of the directory.
+They are often used in the MicrosoftDocs/azure-docs repository as the source for code snippets.